Home > Analyses > Financial Services > The PNC Financial Services Group, Inc.

 Stock Price Action Analysis

-The weekly stock chart of The PNC Financial Services Group, Inc. (PNC) illustrates price movements and volume trends over the past 12 months:
+The weekly stock chart for The PNC Financial Services Group, Inc. illustrates the price trajectory and momentum over the recent 12-month period:

 Trend Analysis